Cincinnati Bengals vs. Las Vegas Raiders NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Raiders stats and trends

+- In Las Vegas' nine games this season, it has four wins against the spread.

-- The Raiders have been underdogs by 1 point or more five times this year and are 3-2 ATS in those matchups.
+- So far this season, the Raiders have been installed as underdogs by a 1-point margin or more five times and are 3-2 ATS in those matchups.

-- Las Vegas has hit the over in 55.6% of its opportunities this season (five times in nine games with a set point total).
+- Las Vegas' games this season have gone over the total in five out of nine opportunities (55.6%).

-- Las Vegas is 4-1 against the spread and 5-0 overall in games when it scores more than 22.6 points.
+- When Las Vegas scores more than 22.6 points, it is 4-1 against the spread and 5-0 overall.

-- Las Vegas is 4-2 against the spread and 5-1 overall when the team amasses over 361.2 yards.
+- When Las Vegas picks up more than 361.2 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Raiders have turned the ball over 10 times this season, one more turnover than the Bengals have forced (9).
+- This year the Raiders have turned the ball over 10 times, one more than the Bengals' takeaways (9).

 Home and road insights

-- Las Vegas has covered the spread twice at home, and is 3-2 overall there, this season.
+- Las Vegas has covered the spread twice at home, and is 3-2 overall there, this year.

-- At home, as 1-point underdogs or more, the Raiders have one win ATS (1-2).
+- At home, the Raiders have one win ATS (1-2) as 1-point underdogs or more.

-- In four of five games at home this year, Las Vegas has gone over the total.
+- Las Vegas has gone over the total in four of five home games this year.

-- In away games, Cincinnati is 3-2 overall and 3-2 against the spread.
+- This season on the road, Cincinnati is 3-2 against the spread and 3-2 overall.

-- On the road, the Bengals have one win ATS (1-1) as 1-point favorites or more.
+- The Bengals have one win ATS (1-1) on the road as 1-point favorites or more.

-- This season, in five away games, Cincinnati has hit the over twice.
+- Cincinnati has hit the over twice in five away games this year.

 Powered by Data Skrive.